locxter/jgswpzzlbt/README.md

 ## How to use it

 After installing all the necessary tools and libraries mentioned above as well as building the hardware, you can flash the firmware to the MKS Base motherboard via the Arduino IDE and compile the camera calibration, manual control and main program with CMake.
-Then test the whole system with the manual control program.
-If everything works correctly, the next step is to perform the automatic camera calibration.
-Finally you can run the dang awesome thing with the main software to solve some puzzles!
+To do so simply create a build directory in each program's folder via `mkdir build`, move to it via `cd build` and run CMake via `cmake ..` followed by make via `make`.
+Then test the whole system with the manual control program via `./manual-control`.
+If everything works correctly, the next step is to perform the automatic camera calibration via `./camera-calibration`.
+Finally you can run the dang awesome thing with the main software via `./software` to solve some puzzles!
+Have fun ;)